skywind3000/z.lua/README.md

 `"z -I ."` or `"zf ."` can be used to use fzf select from entire database.

-NOTE: for fish shell, this feature requires fish 2.7.0 or above.
+NOTE: For fish shell, this feature requires fish 2.7.0 or above.
+You can specify fzf executable in `$_ZL_FZF` environment variable, `"fzf"` will be called by default.

 ## Tips